 - Visible sedimentation in your water

-If you notice such signs, it is possible that your water may be contaminated, and you need a back flow testing.
+If you notice such signs, your water may be contaminated, and you need backflow testing.
 You may not notice these signs immediately.
 It is a long process from when the contaminated water mixes with your drinking water.
 You may be using contaminated water for cooking your food, wash your laundry, and even bathe your children.

 Instead of leaving things to chance, you should take the necessary preventive action.
-It is crucial to have a back flow test at least yearly.
-Even if you have backflow prevention devices installed, it is essential you have them checked to ensure they are operating correctly.
+It is crucial to have a backflow test at least yearly.
+Even if you have backflow prevention devices installed, you must have them checked to ensure they are operating correctly.